B-Maurer/odin-recipes/README.md

 # odin-recipes
-Basic recipe website

-In this basic website a HTML boilerplate will be created along with a basic page layout.
-Also a basic webpage layout from directory and file structure will be created.
+In this recipe website I will first create a HTML boilerplate containing a basic page layout.
+I will further build the website by creating the webpage layout from directory and file structures.